hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Remove anything with the "stock download" name before clicking the download button--avoid creating an issue with crash / restart
 - [ ] Update scripts with new general functions (i.e. assert_window_title)
 - [ ] Update the record function to set the reception number rather than return it

+- [ ] Update 'review' loop so that 'review' comes in as True or False, rather than an 'alt' argument

 ### Tiger To Do